TubercularOx/darkhaunter/Geekery/xykon.md

 When V casts a Quickened Chain Lightning, Xykon implies V used a 10th level spell slot.
 Xykon later casts the Maximized *Energy Drain* and Still *Meteor Swarm*, but no alternative mechanism is mentioned.

-If V's slot-based explanation carries forward to Xykon, then it seems to favor Xykon using sufficiently high spell slots rather than one-off metamagic shortcuts.
+If V's slot-based explanation is meant to carry forward to Xykon, then it seems to favor Xykon using sufficiently high spell slots rather than one-off metamagic shortcuts.
 That favors the **Improved Spell Capacity** route.

 ## Reverse Psychology